UX strategy cover

 Here's an example of a user experience vision: We own and continually improve the design system, enabling product teams to innovate, learn, and deliver with optimal speed and quality.

 The UX vision is a highly effective tool to align the team around a common purpose and guide every strategic decision they need to make along the journey.
-Based on the UX vision, you can start shaping your UX strategy and identify the outcomes and long-term goals that matter the most to your organization.
+Based on the UX vision, you can start shaping your UX strategy and identify the outcomes and long-term goals that matter the most to your organization (more on UX strategy goals in the following sections).

 3. Identify your focus areas and strategic objectives